Defending Your Life

-Defending Your Life is a 1991 American romantic comedy-fantasy film about a man who finds himself on trial in the afterlife, where proceedings examine his lifelong fears, to determine whether he will be (yet again) reincarnated on Earth, or move on the next phase of existence.
+Defending Your Life is a 1991 American romantic comedy-fantasy film about a man who finds himself on trial in the afterlife, where proceedings examine his lifelong fears, to determine whether he will be (yet again) reincarnated on Earth, or move on to the next phase of existence.
 Written, directed, and starring Albert Brooks, the film also stars Meryl Streep, Rip Torn, Lee Grant, and Buck Henry.
 Despite comedic overtones, the film also contains elements of drama and allegory.

 Plot

-Los Angeles advertising executive Daniel Miller dies in a car accident on his 39th birthday, mainly due to his distractedness, and is sent to Judgment City, a kind of temporary paradise for the recently deceased.
-The city is a waiting area staffed by brilliant and efficient but largely condescending bureaucrats who, having themselves moved on to their current new universal phase, mostly seem to gingerly look down on the latest arrivals who will have their lives (or most recent lives) on Earth judged over a week-long or so hearing, each before two judges.
-Amenities and activities are provided, from delicious, calorie-free, all-you-can-eat buffets to bowling alleys and comedy clubs.
+Los Angeles advertising executive Daniel Miller dies in a car accident on his 39th birthday, and is sent to Judgment City, an area for the recently deceased.
+The city is a waiting area staffed by bureaucrats who, having themselves moved on to their current new universal phase, pass judgement on the latest arrivals who will have their lives (or most recent lives) on Earth judged over a week-long or so hearing, each before two judges.
+Amenities and activities are provided, from calorie-free, all-you-can-eat buffets to bowling alleys and comedy clubs.

 Daniel's defense attorney, Bob Diamond, explains that people from Earth use so little of their brains that they spend most of their lives functioning based on their fears.
 If the court determines that Daniel has conquered his fears, he will be sent on to the next phase of existence.
 Otherwise, his soul will be reincarnated on Earth to live another life in another attempt at moving past his fears.

 At Daniel's tribunal, Diamond argues that Daniel should move on to the next phase, but his formidable opponent, prosecutor Lena Foster, takes the opposing argument.
 Each uses video-like footage from select days in Daniel's life to make their case to the judges.

-During his stay in Judgment City, Daniel meets and falls in love with Julia, a recently deceased woman who lived a seemingly perfect life of courage and generosity, especially compared to his.
+During his stay in Judgment City, Daniel meets and falls in love with Julia, a woman who recently died, who lived a seemingly perfect life of courage and generosity.
 Following each day's proceedings, Daniel and Julia spend time exploring Judgment City, including the Pavilion of Past Lives (hosted by a version of Shirley MacLaine, famous for her outspoken belief in reincarnation), where people can see all their past lives, often quite shockingly dichotomous.